ulisesrudich/movieclub/README.md

 - Search any movie/show using the _search bar_
 - Hero _slider_ with featured movies
 - Movie recommendations organized by category (horizontal scroll)
-- _Modal_ with detailed movie information displayed when clicking any movie
+- _Modal_ with detailed movie information displayed when clicking any movie/show
 - Functionality to add movies to _bookmarks_, and view them between sessions (stored in localStorage)

 ## ⚙️ API